jcherven/vimwiki/cssPositioningNotes.md

 }
 ```

-Assume .box is nested inside .parent in the markup. .box will be drawn such that its top is pushed off 100px .parent's top.
+Assume `.box` is nested inside `.parent` in the markup. `.box` will be drawn such that its top is pushed off 100px from `.parent`'s top.

 ```css
 .parent {